lxxue/cil-road-segmentation-2019/README.md

 ### Prepare data

+Since the training dataset is quite small in size, we have uploaded onto our github repo.
+In the case of the images are stored in other directory, `config.py` under model section might be revised accordingly.

 With a tab-separated files specifying the path of images and groundtruth, `train.txt`, `val.txt`, `test.txt`.

 `train.txt` or `val.txt`: